kfr2/kfr2.github.com/content/blog/creating-a-pelican-site-on-github-pages.md

 5. If you'd like to serve this site at something other than `your_username.github.com`, update `content/extra/CNAME` to include the desired domain.
 See [Setting up a custom domain with Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) for further instructions.
 6. You may examine your changes with the command `make devserver`.
 The site should be accessible at [http://localhost:8000](http://localhost:8000)
 7. When satisfied, commit your changes: `git commit -am "A description of your changes."`
-8. Push your source file changes: `git push source master`
+8. Push your source file changes: `git push origin source`
 9. Run `make github` to push your compiled source files to GitHub.
 You will likely receive an email notification regarding your page build status.